top of page

 Hailed by Opera News for her “velvety mezzo”, Zoie Reams is a graduate of the prestigious Houston Grand Opera Butler Studio.
 She earned her Bachelor of Music at Lawrence University, and a Master of Music degree from Louisiana State University.

-Ms. Reams makes multiple returns to Lyric Opera of Chicago in 2024-2025, opening the season in the role of Maddalena in Rigoletto and later appearing as Mother in Tesori/Thompson’s Blue.
-Additional engagements include returns to Washington National Cathedral for Handel’s Messiah, and joining The Metropolitan Opera roster to cover Charmian in John Adams’ Antony and Cleopatra.
+Ms. Reams made multiple returns to Lyric Opera of Chicago last season as well, opening the season in the role of Maddalena in Rigoletto and later appearing as Mother in Tesori/Thompson’s Blue.
+With the LA Phil, she appeared as part of Solange Knowles' Eldorado Ballroom, singing Julia Perry's Stabat Mater, with a further performance during the summer in Houston.
+Additional engagements included returns to Washington National Cathedral for Handel’s Messiah, and joining The Metropolitan Opera roster to cover Charmian in John Adams’ Antony and Cleopatra

 Ms. Reams’ awards include second place at Houston Grand Opera’s Eleanor McCollum Competition (2016), first place winner of the Emerging Artist division of the Classical Singer Competition (2015), and second place winner of the Gulf Coast Region of the Metropolitan Opera Laffont Competition (2016).